California’s Gold Exhibit and Huell Howser Archives

 Plan Your Visit

 Contact us for information regarding visiting the exhibit or conducting research in the archives.
-Walk-in visits do not need appointments and are self-guided tours.
-For a guided tour, please make an appointment with our staff during our appointment hours (see below).
+Walk-in visits are self-guided tours and do not need appointments.
+For a guided tour with our archives staff, please make an appointment during our appointment hours (see below).
 Please book guided tours at least two weeks in advance.
 The exhibit space is small; about the size of one classroom.
 Most visits will take approximately 40-60 minutes.
 Research visits are by appointment and scheduled on a case-by-case basis.

 Monday – Friday, 10:00 AM – 5:00 PM